-The academic profile in Eco-efficient Engineering aims to ensure that graduates with this profile can develop solutions to issues related to chemical engineering and environmental engineering within the chemical, pharmaceutical and biochemical industries, as well as contribute to the planning, problem solving and counselling in the public sector.
-Students acquire a high level of research knowledge and skills in water technology, systems analysis and waste management and the graduate can apply and develop scientific and systematic methods related to these areas.
+The academic profile aims to ensure that graduates in eco-efficient technology are able to develop solutions to issues related to chemical engineering and environmental engineering within the chemical, pharmaceutical and biochemical industries, as well as contribute to the planning, problem solving and counselling in the public sector.
+The academic profile aims to provide a high international level of research-based knowledge within the area of water technology, systems analysis and waste management, as well as enabling the graduate to apply and further develop the scientific methods within these areas.